-The Manual of Regulations for Non-Bank Financial Institutions (MORNBFI) codifies and organizes logically the Philippine rules and policy issuances governing non-bank financial institutions supervised by, or are under the regulatory ambit of, the Bangko Sentral such as quasi-banks, investment houses, non-stock savings and loan associations, and pawnshops in the country.
+The Manual of Regulations for Non-Bank Financial Institutions (MORNBFI) codifies and logically organizes Bangko Sentral rules and policy issuances governing non-bank financial institutions supervised by, or are under the regulatory ambit of, the Bangko Sentral such as quasi-banks, investment houses, non-stock savings and loan associations, pawnshops and trust corporations in the country.

-As such, the MORNBFI serves two fundamental objectives: one, convenient reference for operators and regulators regarding the implementation of domestic laws and their pertinent rules and regulations governing said financial intermediaries; and two, useful guide for all individuals, organizations, and agencies with interest in the country's non-bank financial institutions.
+The MORNBFI serves two fundamental objectives: one, a convenient reference for operators and regulators regarding the implementation of domestic laws and their pertinent rules and regulations governing said financial intermediaries; and two, a useful guide for all individuals, organizations, and agencies with interest in the country's non-bank financial institutions.

 The MORNBFI is updated regularly to reflect regulatory developments.
-This edition covers issuances and regulations cumulatively issued as of December 2014.
+This edition covers issuances and regulations cumulatively issued as of 31 December 2015.

-AMANDOM.
-TETANGCO, JR.
+AMANDO M. TETANGCO, JR. Governor